Enrolling in Medicare

-Call the Aboriginal and Torres Strait Islander Access Line if you need help with the form.
+Call the Indigenous access line if you need help with the form.

 We can cover some health care costs if you’re from a country we have an agreement with.
 You can get care as a public patient in a public hospital without enrolling in Medicare.